johanneshilden/util-dom/README.md

     getElementById :: String -> Fay (Maybe Element)

-This function returns a `Maybe Element` in the `Fay` monad, to properly handle cases where no element is found matching the provided id.
+This function returns a `Maybe Element` in the `Fay` monad to properly handle cases where no element is found matching the provided id.

 **Example:**